nebius/nebius-architect-solution-library/kubernetes/terraform/kubernetes-filestore/README.md

 ## Install instructions

 - Set folder_id, region, and username (mysql user) in [terraform.tfvars](./terraform/terraform.tfvars) configuration file
 - In [main.tf](./terraform/main.tf) file define which kf-kubernetes module you want to use, and set apropriate values for node group.
-Deneding on your use case, you can choose the nodegroup setup optimized for either training or inference:
+  Depending on your use case, you can choose the nodegroup setup optimized for either training or inference:

 ```
 module "kf-cluster"{